michaelhawley/Demo/README.md

 This is a quick demonstration of some simple tools I use in my work.
 I'm making this demo while between jobs during lockdown.

-Here I'm demonstrating 4 keys skills.
+Here I'm demonstrating 5 keys skills.
 - Slide Decks / Business Cases
 - R
+- Excel
 - Python
 - SQL